awakesecurity/gen-ed25-keypair/README.md

 # Welcome!

-This is a small Haskell CLI utility and library for generating an Ed25519 keypair, signing and verifying messages with an Ed25519 keypair, and Aeson encoding / decoding instances for the keypair and signature types.
+This is a small Haskell CLI utility and library for generating an Ed25519 keypair, signing and verifying messages with an Ed25519 keypair.

 ## Example Usage